Go to group assignment page

 "Async HTTP and WebSocket Server for ESP8266 Arduino"

-So basically in my project this libraries are responsible to establish a network connection to a router as well as create an access point.
+So basically, in my project, these libraries are responsible for establishing a network connection to a router as well as creating an access point.

-They also create web server as well as a dhcpserver and with that it issues an ip-address in case one connects to it via the access point created with this code:
+They also create a web server as well as a DHCP server, and with that, it issues an IP address in case one connects to it via the access point created with this code:

 //Soft Wifi Access point setup